anniew03/ctf-writeups/lactf-mavs-fan.md

 ### What is SOP?

-A site’s origin is a combination of its protocol (like http, https, etc.), hostname/domain (like google.com), and port of the URL accessing it. (src) If two websites have all of these same aspects, then they are said to have the same origin.
+A site’s origin is a combination of its protocol (like http, https, etc.), hostname/domain (like google.com), and port of the URL accessing it.
+If two websites have all of these same aspects, then they are said to have the same origin.

 Two websites can have the same origin even if they have different file paths: http://example.com/app1/index.html versus http://example.com/app2/index.html